 A course designed to analyze the causes of reading problems as well as provide knowledge in the principles of diagnosis and remediation, with major emphasis on formal and informal assessment techniques.

 General Administrative Officers

-Shields, Portia Holmes

-President

-B.S., District of Columbia Teachers College

-M.A., George Washington University

-Sykes, Ellis
+Freeman, Everette J. President B.A., Antioch College M.A., University of Illinois Ed.D., Rutgers University

-Vice President for Academic Affairs

-B.S., Morehouse College

-M.S., Ph.D., University of Georgia
+Sykes, Ellis Vice President for Academic Affairs B.S., Morehouse College M.S., Ph.D., University of Georgia